← Back to Blog

 How to Automate This

 Manually querying 6 AI engines, tracking citations, and analyzing gaps is a grind.
-LoudPixel automates the entire process — it monitors your AI search visibility across ChatGPT, Perplexity, Claude, Gemini, Grok, and Mistral, then tells you exactly where you're invisible and how to fix it.
+LoudPixel automates the entire process — it monitors your AI search visibility across ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview, then tells you exactly where you're invisible and how to fix it.

 Key Takeaways